Seunope/aloc-endpoints/readme.md

 Make api calls to have access to over 6,000 Major Nigeria past questions.
 100% FREE

-Focus on building great apps for students with unlimited access to api calls for trivial questions of major exams in Nigeria
+You can focus on building great apps for students with unlimited access to api calls for trivial questions of major exams in Nigeria

 ## Setup